 Treatment for Alcohol Addiction

 Once a person decides to seek treatment for their alcohol addiction, several steps come into play.
-The first step is going to a professional detox program, which usually takes from five to ten days to complete.
+The first step is going to a professional detox in Tampa, which usually takes from five to ten days to complete.
 From there, many people transition into a program such as an alcohol rehab in Tampa.
 This requires them to live in a treatment program facility for a month or more.

 Either after residential treatment or as an alternative to it, many people take advantage of what outpatient programs have to offer.
 Outpatient care takes place during the day and allows the person to still live at home.
 Outpatient programs usually include individual, group, and family therapy.
 Holistic therapy also provides an effective way to address alcoholism and may include EMDR therapy and red light therapy.